auto-pts/auto-pts/README.md

 ![](images/autp-pts-architecture-diagram.png)

 **auto-pts server**: runs on Windows and provides over-the-network XML-RPC interface to PTS.
-It is implemented in Python and executed using IronPython
+It is implemented in Python and executed using Python 3.6

 **auto-pts client**: runs on GNU/Linux, communicates with the auto-pts server (to start/stop test cases, to send response to PTS inquiries) and communicates with the Implementation Under Test to take appropriate actions.
 It is implemented in Python and executed using CPython.

 **Implementation Under Test (IUT)**: It is the host running Bluetooth stack to be tested, this could be an emulator or real hardware.
 The IUT is controlled by using Bluetooth Test Protocol.

 **Bluetooth Test Protocol (BTP)**: Used to communicate with the IUT.
-Specified in Zephyr tester directory, [btp_spec.txt](https://raw.githubusercontent.com/zephyrproject-rtos/zephyr/master/tests/bluetooth/tester/btp_spec.txt)
+See `doc/btp_spec.txt`

 # Windows Prerequisites

-Since this PTS automation framework uses IronPython it needs COM interop assembly Interop.PTSConrol.dll to be located in the same directory as the auto-pts server.

-You need to use 32 bit IronPython to run these scripts because PTS is a 32 bit application.

 To be able to run PTS in automation mode, there should be no PTS instances running in the GUI mode.
 Hence, before running these scripts close the PTS GUI.

-# Generating Interop Assembly

-On Windows, run this command:

-`TlbImp.exe PTSControl.dll /out:Interop.PTSControl.dll /verbose`
+Install required modules with:

+`python.exe -m pip install --user -r autoptsserver_requirements.txt`

 # PTS Workspace Setup